3kakakhel/arc-grey-theme/README.md

     --disable-metacity         disable Metacity support
     --disable-unity            disable Unity support
     --disable-xfwm             disable XFWM support
     --with-gnome=<version>     build the theme for a specific Gnome version (3.14, 3.16, 3.18, 3.20)
                                Note: Normally the correct version is detected automatically and this option should not be needed.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Grey`, `Arc-Grey-Darker` or `Arc-Grey-Dark` as Window/GTK+ theme and `Arc-Grey` or `Arc-Grey-Dark` as Gnome-Shell and Xfce-Notify theme.

 **Uninstall the theme**